-- 4. Alternatively, add your first pages, blog posts, and newsletter data manually: - Add some pages and navigation in the Django administration at Cms > Pages, and publish your changes. - Surf your new website, and fill your new pages with content using the front-end editing feature. - Surf to /blog/ on your website, and start adding Blog posts. - Add a user in the Django administration at Newsletter > Contacts. - Add localhost (or appropriate server) to Newsletter > SMTP servers. - To allow subscribing from the website (from /newsletter/subscribe) add a list to Newsletter > Mailing lists. - Finally, add your first newsletter to Newsletter > Newsletters. - For adding templates to Emencia Newsletter please consult the related section in the TinyMCE 3.x documentation. - 5.
-For sending newsletters to work you must configure a cronjob polling on python manage.py send\newsletter every half an hour.
+- 4. Alternatively, add your first pages, blog posts, and newsletter data manually: - Add some pages and navigation in the Django administration at Cms > Pages, and publish your changes. - Surf your new website, and fill your new pages with content using the front-end editing feature. - Surf to /blog/ on your website, and start adding Blog posts. - Add a user in the Django administration at Newsletter > Contacts. - Add localhost (or appropriate server) to Newsletter > SMTP servers. - To allow subscribing from the website (from /newsletter/subscribe) add a list to Newsletter > Mailing lists. - Finally, add your first newsletter to Newsletter > Newsletters. - For adding templates to Emencia Newsletter please consult the related section in the TinyMCE 3.x documentation. - To add a link page simply use the "bookmarks" template for a page.
+You have to add categories and links in the Django Admin.
+(NOTE: This feature may be replaced by an integration of social bookmarking services in future.) - 5.
+For sending newsletters to work you must configure a cronjob polling on python manage.py send_newsletter every half an hour.
 If that was just Greek to you go ask your server admin for help.
 She knows!